St Joseph's University, 36, Lalbagh Road, Bengaluru-560027, Karnataka, India.

 PROCEDURE TO BE FOLLOWED BY THE COMMITTEE

-• The Committee shall meet as and when any complaint is received by it.
-Complaint may be received by any member of the committee.
+• The committee shall meet as and when the complaint is received by it.
+Complaint can be received by any member of the committee.

-• The Committee may direct the complainant to prepare and submit a detailed statement of incidents if the written complaint lacks exactness and required particulars, within a period of two (2) days from such direction or such other time period that the Committee may decide.
+• The Committee may direct the complainant to prepare and submit a detailed statement of incidents if the written complaint lacks exactness and required particulars, within two (2) days from such direction or such other period that the Committee may decide.

-• The Committee shall direct the accused employee(s) to prepare and submit a written response to the complaint / allegations within a period of four (4) days from such direction or such other time period as the Committee may decide.
+• The Committee shall direct the accused employee/student to prepare and submit a written response to the complaint/allegations within four (4) days from such direction or such other period as the Committee may decide.

-• The Committee shall conduct the proceedings in accordance with the principles of natural justice.
-It shall allow both parties reasonable opportunity of presenting their case.
-However, should the accused choose not to participate in the proceedings, the Committee shall continue ex parte.
+• The Committee shall conduct all proceedings by the principles of natural justice.
+Both parties will be given a fair and reasonable opportunity to present their case.
+However, if the respondent chooses not to participate in the proceedings, the Committee reserves the right to proceed ex parte.

 • The Committee shall allow both parties to produce relevant documents and witnesses to support their case.
-Documents produced by either party shall be affixed with that party’s signature to certify the document as original / true copy.
+Documents produced by either party shall be affixed with that party’s signature to certify the document as an original/true copy.

-• The Committee shall sit on a day-to-day basis to record and consider the evidence produced by both parties.
+• The Committee shall record and consider the evidence produced by both parties.

 • Minutes of all proceedings of the Committee shall be prepared and duly signed by the members of the Committee.

-• The Committee shall record its findings in writing supported with reasons and shall forward the same with its recommendations, to the Principal/Management, within a period of five (5) days from completion of the proceedings before it.
-In case the Committee finds that the facts disclose the commission of a criminal offence by the accused person, this shall be specifically mentioned in the Committee’s report.
+• The Committee shall record its findings in writing supported with reasons and shall forward the same with its recommendations, to the Vice Chancellor/Management, after the completion of the proceedings before it.
+In case the Committee finds that the facts discloses that the offense by the accused person is serious and of criminal in nature, this shall be specifically mentioned in the Committee’s report.
+Further, the committee may recommend to the institution to file an FIR with the jurisdiction police.

 1. Warning